 The volume of carbon dioxide expelled after transporting oxygen throughout the body is measured by VCO2.
 CO2 is also created as a byproduct of energy production inside the body during rigorous exercise; we will cover that in greater detail in an upcoming section.

 VT (L) is tidal volume.
 It is the volume of air that is transported into and out of the lungs with each respiratory cycle or breath.
-As exercise intensity increases, a larger oxygen demand is placed on the working tissue, demanding a larger volume of air per breath, more breaths per minute and an increased heart rate.
+As for exercise intensity increases, larger oxygen demand is placed on the working tissue, demanding a larger volume of air per breath, more breaths per minute, and an increased heart rate.

 Most individuals have a resting heart rate between 60 and 100 bpm, but trained athletes may have a resting HR as low as 40 bpm.
 In general, physicians tend to recommend a target heart rate during moderate exercise of roughly 50-70% of maximum HR, or 70-80% of maximum HR during vigorous exercise.
 Keep in mind that maximum heart rate may vary by age and other factors, so physician oversight is essential to ensuring patients are exercising within safe HR zones .